LailaLashari/Denoising/README.md

 1. Prepare the Dataset

-Download the SIDD Medium dataset or SIDD Small dataset from  https://abdokamel.github.io/sidd/ Convert the dataset into 64x64 image patches using the scripts in the Patches.py.
+Download the SIDD Medium dataset or SIDD Small dataset from  https://abdokamel.github.io/sidd/ <\n>
+Convert the dataset into 64x64 image patches using the scripts in the Patches.py.

 2. Train the Model